Sia Unmasked: Amid Divorce Filing, Singer Without Her Wig Beams In New Images

 It’s not often that Sia goes without her wigs and makeup, but when she does, it’s a treat.
 Recently, the “Chandelier” singer was seen without her trademark mask and wig.
-Based on the pictures of unmasked Sia’s face, she looked unrecognizable, yet sprightly amid her divorce filing from husband, Erik Anders Lang.
+Based on the pictures of unmasked Sia’s face, she looked unrecognizable, yet sprightly amid her divorce filing from husband Erik Anders Lang.

 The singer, born Sia Kate Isobelle Furler, who is best known by her first name, stepped out in public without cosmetics on Wednesday in California.
-Photographers walking through LAX after her plane touched down snapped the “OnlySee” hit maker.
+Photographers walking through LAX after her plane touched down snapped the “OnlySee” hitmaker.

 How’s this for a cheap thrill?
 Seeing Sia’s face uncovered is the greatest, the greatest, surprise. https://t.co/CEXfIjNZOM pic.twitter.com/cZiPN7zBPs